google/zetasql/docs/aggregate_functions.md

 Gets the number of rows in the input or the number of rows with an expression evaluated to any value other than `NULL`.

+Note: If you're querying a large dataset, you can compute results faster and save resources by using [HLL++ functions][hll-functions] for approximate distinct counts.
+For more information, see [Sketches][sketches].

 **Definitions**

 + `*`: Use this value to get the number of all rows in the input.